 Do you think this is a fair description of Uma's life?
 Support your answer with details from Desai's writing.

 Or 24 You are Arun.
-You are on your way back to the dorm at the end of the novel.
+You are on your way back to the dorm at the end of the novel.Write your thoughts.

 KIRAN DESAI: Hullabaloo in the Guava Orchard